DallanQ/race_for_the_galaxy/QA.md

 [card-effects](https://boardgamegeek.com/thread/965127/card-effects)

-Let's say, action 4 (Consume) is active.
-I got five goods A B C D E. I got 3 cards that each have 1 effect on their number 4.

-> Do I apply each effect to good A?

-No, you do not apply each effect to good A. You can only apply one effect at a time for each good.

-> Or, do I apply only one effect (choosing any one from the cards with effects listed next to their number 4) to good A, ignoring the others?
+When action 4 (Consume) is active and I have five goods (A, B, C, D, E) along with three cards that each have an effect for number 4, do I apply each effect to good A, or can I only apply one effect (choosing any one from the cards with effects listed) to good A while ignoring the others?
+Is it correct that each good can only have one effect applied to it at a time, and can the same effect be applied to the next good (B) after being used for good A?

-Yes, you apply only one effect to good A, choosing any one effect from the cards with effects listed next to their number 4 and ignoring the others.

-> Is it correct that each good can only have one effect applied to it at a time?

-Yes, in the sense that consumption of a single good can gain the benefit of the consume power of only one world or development.
-This simply means that each good can only have one effect applied to it at a time.

-> Once an effect is used for good A, can that same effect be applied to the next good, B?

-Generally, a consume power applies to a single good at a time.
-However, there are exceptions for specific powers that allow you to consume multiple goods simultaneously, such as "discard up to 2 goods for 1 VP each" or "discard 2 goods for 3 VP."
+No, you do not apply each effect to good A; you can only apply one effect at a time for each good.
+Specifically, you choose any one effect from the cards with effects listed next to their number 4 and ignore the others.
+Each good can only have one effect applied to it at a time, meaning that consumption of a single good can only gain the benefit of the consume power of one world or development.
+Generally, a consume power applies to a single good, but there are exceptions for specific powers that allow you to consume multiple goods simultaneously.
+For example, from page 10 of the manual, "The player may discard up to 2 cards from their hand to gain 1 VP apiece," or "Discard 2 goods (of any kind, possibly the same) to gain 3 VP chips."
 In those cases, you can apply the same effect to multiple goods as specified by the power.

 [interstallar-bank-must-i-develop-to-draw-a-card](https://boardgamegeek.com/thread/667414/interstallar-bank-must-i-develop-to-draw-a-card)